tim25651/WhatsApp2iOS/README.md

 ## Prerequisites
 - An unencryped message database (Skip #2 and #3),
 - or python/conda, an encrypted message database and your WhatsApp key file (Skip #2),
-- or a rooted Android phone and ADB
+- or a rooted Android phone with activated USB debugging and ADB

 - Conda or Python with pip
 - XCode